 Quality assurance (QA) teams

-The latest ITSM frameworks such as DevOps have blurred the lines between development and QA roles.
+Current IT frameworks, such as DevOps, have blurred the lines between development and QA roles.
 While both functional teams are assembled independently with unique set of skills and expertise, they must collaborate early during the SDLC lifecycle to reduce waste processes and risk of releasing suboptimal products to end-users.